Here’s Everywhere In The U.S. You Can Still Get Fired For Being Gay Or Trans

 Related: Five Ways The Trump Administration Can Help LGBT Workers (With Minimal Political Effort)

 And because these highly publicized battles have now been fought before, companies are getting better at mounting a defense.
 Texas businesses, says Goldberg, “presented statistics that [the] anti-trans bill could cost the state $5.6 billion in lost economic investment.
 They relied on estimates based on the actual losses experienced by North Carolina’s economy following their anti-LGBT HB-2 bill.”
-Goldberg says, “After all, companies know what is best for business, and discrimination isn’t it.”
+As Goldberg puts it, “companies know what is best for business, and discrimination isn’t it.”

 What’s more, Berry points out, “in committing to these safeguards, employers should recognize that they’re always defending more people than they actually know about.”
 Roughly half of U.S. employees still aren’t out at work, she explains, citing a 2014 Human Rights Campaign report, and adds that even in technology (a sector lately derided by some on the right as a bastion of liberal thought) LGBT workers are more likely to be bullied than their non-LGBT colleagues.
 According to a Kapor Center study released last spring, 64% of LGBT tech employees who’d been harassed at work said their experience led them to look for new jobs.